 Although no true driverless cars (Level 5) are currently available for purchase by consumers, fully autonomous cars are being tested in several areas, including Miami, Austin, D.C., and San Diego, among others.
 We may see driverless delivery or Lyft vehicles on the road before you know it.

-What Compensation Can I Get in a Self-Driving Car Accident?
+What Compensation Can I Get in a Self-Driving Car Accident in Miami, FL?

 Like any other car or truck accident, you should be able to recover compensatory damages that help pay for:

 - Doctor bills, including surgery and hospital stays